-Yes, passengers may leave the terminal once their luggage has been checked in and they have visited the cruise check-in counter.
+Yes, passengers may leave the terminal once their luggage has been checked in.
 Just make sure you leave enough time to return to the terminal to begin embarkation.

 Can I store luggage at the terminal?
 Collapse and expand this accordion

 For embarking passengers boarding ships in the afternoon or evening, luggage can be left at the Passenger Terminal from about 10am in general.
 For some ships, luggage can be left earlier.
-There are no lockers at the terminal or any secure areas to leave bags for disembarking passengers.
-However, contact Pack and Send (Fremantle) or the Australia Hotel opposite the terminal for luggage storage for a small fee.
+The Fremantle Visitor Centre offers luggage storage in operating hours Monday to Friday 9am – 5pm, Saturday 9am-4pm, Sunday 9am-4pm for $12/day.

 What are the security arrangements at the terminal?
 Collapse and expand this accordion